DimitriPalmer22/Studio-Docs/Projects/Summer Project/Playtest Survey.md

 # Summary

 ## Runes
-- Mikel made rune
+- Mikel made runes
-- it's called Rune Engravign
+- it's called "Rune Engraving" or something like that
+-